SofiyaPrazdnova/rsschool-cv/cv.md

 ******
 ### Expirience
 * 3 years of math modeling in Ansys
-* Basics knolege in programing
+* Basics knowledge in programming

 ******
 ### Education